Changissnz/selfinterest/README.md

 relativity is invoked to counter resistance against what is deemed the necessary vice.
-The mannerist always attempts to avoid being put into the light of relativity, for this kind of light would place doubt on their preferences for the decorum, and this doubt would carry over to their qualitative character of being comprehended by others.
+The mannerist always attempts to avoid being put into the light of relativity, for this kind of light would place doubt on their preferences for the decorum, and this doubt then carries over to their qualitative character of being comprehended by others.
+The perception by the self of their surrounding mannerism is almost entirely correlated, in the sense of a deterministic mapping, to the effects of the mannerism to their self-interests.
+If the self were to, for instance, not be welcomed as a participant to certain organizations since although they may practice the manner of those organizations, they do not possess the inherent attributes that position them to benefit from the manner, then the possibility becomes greater that the self rejects against the mannerism.
+From their self-interest, the mannerism is a legitimacized roadblock that restricts the wanted actualization of potential from the self.